kalisjoshua/Jasper/readme.md

   * When complete providing a hash ID for submission with resumes
   * Scoring with questions that have difficulty rankings
   * Intentional holes in security for hacking
+  * Externalize the tasks so they can be customized per implementation

 ## The Levels So Far